Backup Generators for Small Businesses

 Diesel generators are the most commonly preferred generators for backup power and standby generator solutions.
 Diesel generators require less maintenance than their natural gas counterparts, but are limited by the capacity of their fuel tanks.
 Small businesses that consider installing a diesel generator for their office or facility should take into account the need to establish a steady source of diesel fuel to replenish the tank.
 This can post a challenge in the event of power outages caused by inclement weather such as blizzards or natural disasters, such as earthquakes, tornadoes, and hurricanes.

 Natural gas generators, while not as commonly preferred when compared to diesel generators still have their own merits.
 Natural gas generators are not limited by tank size, as they are connected directly to the natural gas pipeline within the area.
 Small business owners who are thinking about installing a natural gas generator for their business or facility needs to consider their location.
 If your business is located in an area that is prone to earthquakes, utility companies often shut off gas lines right away to prevent gas leaks, fires, and explosions.
-One way to circumvent this is by ensuring your natural gas generator is able to use liquid propane gas or LPG for short via a conversion kit, offering another option for fuel delivery for the generator.
+One way to circumvent this is by ensuring your natural gas generator is able to use liquid petroleum gas (or LPG for short), also known as propane via a conversion kit, offering another option for fuel delivery for the generator.

 If your business or facility is unable to accommodate the required space for a stationary backup generator (or standby emergency generator), there are portable generator options available.
 These portable generators are usually double-axle trailer mounted with a chassis and voltage selector switch which not only help in moving the generator around, but allows for the generator to be easily transported and stored when not in use.
 The voltage selector switch helps set the generator to specifically required power outputs that are necessary to complete tasks at hand.